ordina-jworks/ordina-jworks.github.io/_posts/2018-09-26-Inter-service-communication.md

 * `@RequestMapping`: Spring Cloud adds support for Spring MVC annotations and for using the same HttpMessageConverters used by default in Spring Web.

 ## OpenFeign
-To create an OpenFeign client we need an interface and a feign builder that tells the interface it is an OpenFeign client.
+To create an OpenFeign client we need an interface and a Feign builder that tells the interface it is an OpenFeign client.

 {% highlight java %}